-Prices vary significantly according to surges, but you can expect to spend between $40 and $100 to take an Uber from SeaTac airport to downtown Seattle.
-Taking the light rail train, however, costs $3 and makes the trip in about 40 minutes, consistently.
+Prices of ubers vary significantly according to surges, but you can expect to spend between $40 and $100 to take an Uber from SeaTac airport to downtown Seattle.
+Taking the light rail train, however, costs $3.25 and makes the trip in about 40 minutes, even when traffic is heavy.
 Click here for more information on ticket prices from Sound Transit.

 While navigating from SeaTac airport to downtown destinations by car can have a huge variance in travel time, the light rail is more consistent.
 Reliably picking up passengers every 10 minutes during peak hours and delivering passengers to their downtown destination from the airport in about 40 minutes.

 When you board the train at the SeaTac airport, expect to find a train car parked in the SeaTac station.
 Trains stay parked on the tracks in this destination to allow travelers with luggage to board and settle their luggage into a shelf, seat, or corner.
 There is limited shelving for suitcases and an area designated for bicycles (which can also be used for luggage as needed).

 I recommend keeping your luggage in front of your eyes, rather than stowed on a shelf behind you.
 Although rates of personal crime are very low in Seattle, theft can and does happen on the light rail.
 Make sure that, wherever you place your luggage, you can keep an eye on it throughout the whole trip.
 For less of a headache, I recommend keeping your luggage with you in your seat.
 This is my preferred method when traveling solo, and is easy to do with my one bag travel style, since it means I can turn on some music, stare out the window, and not have to pay attention to my luggage.

 About every 10 minutes, the train will announce a departure and roll out of the SeaTac Airport station.